Ricardosgeral/relier/README.md

 ***relier AS*** has the ability to send the main test results to google sheets, but, for that, it requires some configurations.
 If you don't need this feature you can skip it.

-After reboot of the RPI, you need to get your *json* file with your Google Signed credentials.
+After reboot of the RPi, you need to get your *json* file with your Google Signed credentials.
 First, you need to create a project in the developer console and enable some APIs (follow steps 1 to 4 from these [instructions](https://pygsheets.readthedocs.io/en/latest/authorizing.html#)), then, get the *Signed credentials* (follow steps 5 and 6 from these [instructions](https://pygsheets.readthedocs.io/en/latest/authorizing.html#signed-credentials)).
 *Copy* your Signed credentials, then, do: